 So all-in-all, a diminished chord is just a minor chord with a flat 5th degree.
 This is the easiest way to remember it, just like with the augmented chord, which is a major chord with a sharp 5th degree.

 Why are they called 7th?
-Because the fourth added note, will be the seventh degree note on the major scale.
+Because the fourth added note will be the 7th-degree note on the major scale.
 Pretty simple!

 7th chords have several variations, as did the triads, lets have a look one-by-one.